 Click ok to finish configuring the Term Extraction Transformation.

-STEP 7: Now we have to provide Server, database and table details of the destination.
-So double-click on the OLE DB Destination and provide the required information.
+STEP 7: Now, provide the Server, database, and table details of the destination using the OLE DB Destination.

-Here we selected [SSIS Tutorials] database as destination data source (localhost as server instance) and [Term Extraction Transformation Exclusion Tab] table as our destination table
+Here we selected the destination data source (localhost as server instance) and [Term Extraction Transformation Exclusion Tab] table as our destination table

-STEP 8: Click on Mappings tab to check whether the source columns are exactly mapped to the destination columns.
-If not, Please assign them to appropriate destination column
+STEP 8: Click on the Mappings tab to verify whether the source columns are exactly mapped to the destination columns.

-If you doesn’t included the Exclusion list then the output will be same as below:
+If you don’t include the Exclusion list, the output will be the same as below:

-Let’s open the SQL Server Management Studio and check the results after including the Exclusion List in the SSIS Term Extraction Transformation
+Let’s open the SQL Server Management Studio and check the results after adding the Exclusion List in the SSIS Term Extraction Transformation